All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 During my 30th birthday trip to New York, my mom, sister and I made a quick day trip to Philadelphia.
-We saw some historical sites that included; the Liberty Bell, Independence Hall and a Philadelphia cheesesteak sandwich!
+We saw some historical sites; Liberty Bell, Independence Hall and had a Philadelphia cheesesteak sandwich!
 I loved all the historical places see saw and drove by.
-I have since been to Pennsylvania many times, but to the “Amish-mennonite” areas of Lancaster county.
-I specifically love the towns of Honey Brook and Intercourse.
-The green rolling hills thereare some of the most peaceful and picturesque spots, in my opinion.

 Jennifer Kaye xoxo